Jamazi4/bimcat/notes.md

 I think that composites should handle changing the privacy

+When I remove guest from composite and they have any libraries inside?, nothing happens, as it should.
+They can remove the composite owner from guest and it will be the same

 ### Current task list

 [x]sort out the navigation to library and/or component from composite